Christy-Lo/Financial-Fraud-Detection-Using-Text-Mining/README.md

 ## Methodology
 ![Methodology](https://user-images.githubusercontent.com/61792992/150742131-61a8e895-6b38-43e3-8c62-7b68558f840e.PNG)

 29 sets of annual report and news from Reuter are inputted to the trained SpaCy pipeline to identify entities.
 The entity comes along with a label to classify the entity's nature.
 The paragraph is then split into sentences.
 Sentences containing less than two entities are removed as they contain no valid relations.
 For sentences containing three or more entities, combinations of two are generated from the multiple entities in a sentence by using itertools from the combinations package and hence each sentence contains exactly two entities.
 Then the relations between the entities in each sentence are manually labelled.
 The data are then splited into train and test set for training the BERT model from plkmo/BERT-Relation-Extraction (link:https://github.com/plkmo/BERT-Relation-Extraction).
-We have then apply our model on Tencent
+We have then apply our model on data related to Tencent as a case study target.

 - "Data_preprocessing.ipynb" contains code of data collection and data preprocessing.
 - "Tencent_RE BERT model.ipynb" contains code to implement the github repo of plkmo/BERT-Relation-Extraction (link:https://github.com/plkmo/BERT-Relation-Extraction)